pratikPhadte/EmbeddedAI_FinalProject_UT2025/README.md

 ---

-## If you have any questions please reach out to the TA
+## If you have any questions/suggestions regarding the repository please reach out to me(TA)